qaspen-python/psqlpy-docs/src/introduction/components/connection.md

 ## Connection methods

 ### Execute

+#### Parameters:
+- `querystring`: Statement string.
+- `parameters`: List of parameters for the statement string.
+- `prepared`: Prepare statement before execution or not.

 You can execute any query directly from `Connection` object.
-This method supports parameters, each parameter must be marked as `$<number>` (number starts with 1).
+This method supports parameters, each parameter must be marked as `$<number>` in querystring (number starts with 1).
-Parameters must be passed as list after a querystring.
 ```python
 async def main() -> None:
     ...